-Parents of human children can rest easy knowing that their child’s toys, clothing, and furniture had to meet rigorous federal standards for safety.
+Parents of human children can rest easy knowing that their child’s toys, clothing, and furniture meet rigorous federal standards for safety.
 For example, under the federal toy safety standard, ASTM F963-11, toys intended for use by children 12 years and younger must be tested by a third party for things like lead, hazardous substances, and flammability.
 This also means that if there’s ever a problem with a product, it can be recalled through federal safety regulations.

 For pet parents, however, it’s a teensy bit more complicated.
 (And by “teensy,” I mean a lot!)
 That’s because there are no federal regulations in place to ensure that certain standards are met for pet toys and gear.
 Unlike pet food, which is regulated by the FDA, it’s left up to the individual pet industry manufacturers to establish standards for their own products, test them, and issue a recall if necessary.